CartoDB/carto-selfhosted-helm/customizations/README.md

 #### Custom configuration

-Add the following lines to you `customizations.yaml` and populate them with the credential's file corresponding values:
+Add the following lines to your `customizations.yaml` and populate them with the credential's file corresponding values:
 ```yaml
 workspaceApi:
   extraEnvVars: